0xPolygonMiden/miden-base/bin/tx-prover/README.md

 ## Metrics

 The proxy includes a service that provides metrics for [Prometheus](https://prometheus.io/docs/introduction/overview/).
-This service is always enabled and uses the host and port defined in the configuration file.
+This service is always enabled and uses the port defined in the configuration file.
 The metrics are available at the `/metrics` endpoint.

 To consume and display the metrics, you can use Prometheus and Grafana.
 The simplest way to install Prometheus and Grafana is by using Docker containers.
 To do so, run: